Joao4569/farm_fresh/README.md

 - I made use of [temp-mail.org](https://temp-mail.org/en/) for creating temporary emails for testing purposes throughout this build.
 - I made use of [miniwebtool.com](https://miniwebtool.com/django-secret-key-generator/) in order to generate Django secret keys where needed throughout this build.
 - I made use of [XML-Sitemaps.com](https://www.xml-sitemaps.com/) for creating the `sitemap.xml` file, for SEO optimization.
+- I made use of [Privacy Policy Generator](https://www.privacypolicygenerator.info/) to create a custom privacy policy for users of Farm Fresh.
+- I made use of a template provided by Code Institute for creating a mock up Facebook page for Farm Fresh.